MinmusLin/MinmusLin.github.io/_pages/about.md

 # 💡 Self-Evaluation

-- 🎓 Achieved outstanding academic performance during undergraduate studies, proficient in core computer science knowledge such as data structures and algorithms, operating systems, computer networks, and design patterns, with strong system analysis and design capabilities.
-- ⏰ Served as the group leader for nearly all courses during undergraduate studies, demonstrating excellent project planning and team coordination skills, able to collaborate efficiently with team members and drive project progress effectively.
-- 📑 Passionate about technology, with strong programming habits, clear code structure, and attention to detail and maintainability, capable of quickly mastering new technologies and applying them to practical projects.
-- 🏃‍♂️‍➡️ Enthusiastic about sports, maintaining good physical fitness and a positive attitude towards life, able to handle high-intensity work challenges.
+During my undergraduate studies, I served as the group leader for nearly all courses, demonstrating strong project planning and team coordination skills, effectively driving project progress.
+I am passionate about technology and possess good programming habits, enabling me to quickly grasp new technologies and apply them to practical projects.
+I am also an avid sports enthusiast, maintaining excellent physical fitness and a positive attitude towards life, which allows me to handle high-intensity work challenges with ease.

 # 🥰 Take a look at my repositories and let's get in touch!